How To Collaborate In Wix

 Step-by-Step Guide to Collaborating in Wix

 Setting up collaboration on a Wix website takes about two minutes.
-Using Wix's dashboard, you can invite people, set their role, and send the invite - they'll receive an email to accept and get started.
+Using Wix's dashboard, you can invite people, set their role, and send the invite.
+They'll receive an email to accept and get started.

 Here's how you can get started:

-Step 1: Logging into Your Wix Account
+Step 1: Log Into Your Wix Account

 How To Collaborate In Wix - Log into Wix either by email or different social media platforms such as Facebook, Google or as a guest